December08th/ClassicAlfas2024/_offers/giulia-sprint-gta-848-001.md

 A successful participant in many road rally events over the years and ready for many more.

-A very rare opportunity to have such a wonderfull example of the desirable GTA.
+A very rare opportunity to have such a wonderful example of the desirable GTA.
 Long term sympathetic ownership by very knowledgeable Alfa enthusiast.

 Price on request.